lucsyle/powershell-display-rotation/README.md

-Basic rotation script for vertical spice2x applications
+Basic rotation script for vertical spice2x applications.

+Replace the variables with the correct paths and monitor for your usecase.